 Leading lines are maybe the common element throughout my whole portfolio.
 It is very important for me to have a composition where the eyes will be drive naturally towards the main subject.
-Having super light or any moody weather conditions will not make a good image whether the composition is not perfectly balanced….
-And for me a good composition is matter of leading lines.
+Having super-light or any moody weather conditions will not make a good image whether the composition is not perfectly balanced….
+And for me, good composition is a matter of leading lines.

 Click on an image to enlarge

 The Call Of Mordor

 EWW: I am curious to know what qualities of your work would others comment on the most?

 Anthony: I do think my viewers are mostly commenting on my composition and my editing style for my black & white architecture images.
 Probably because I am modeling the whole image to depict the vision I had instead of being “locked up in a box.”
 My followers are as well mostly commenting on my astrophotography work.
 I guess because of the beauty of the starry sky mixed up with interesting foreground which makes the shot appealing.

 Weather, what do you experience as some of the biggest challenges in your photography?

 Anthony: the weather is indeed one the key success driver in photography but it is only one challenging step among plenty of other ones!
 Availability is my very first challenge, to be honest.
 I am not a professional photographer, unfortunately, which means I have to manage my job, family, and my endless desire to go out shooting!
 I can’t shoot as much as I would like, so I am always making pretty advanced planning for my shooting.
 I plan some of my images a couple of months (even year) in advance to get the best of it.
 It can sound like crazy, but it helps me to build up a very accurate vision of the image I want to render.